Site Rules

 01-projects -

-02-resources -
+02-digital_garden -

-03-digital_garden -
+static_files -

 Always use underscores

-_for spaces -
+_for spaces in filenames -

 Include index.md in each folder for context and information.